Skip to content

 // TypeScript knows the types:

-// - age: number (because it has a default)
+// - age: number (always a number due to the default)

 let greeting = `Hello, ${name || 'stranger'}!`